 - Then, we migrated the desktop computers themselves.
 Users received a notification that Outlook needed to be reconfigured and to please leave the computer powered on overnight.
 Then, during the night hours, a series of specific steps unfolded in a particular order.
 These included temporarily suspending encryption; removing some agents; cutting over to join the new Azure AD; turning encryption back on; and running a variety of scripts to change the user experience.
 To aid this process, we used Binary Tree software.
 In the morning, users were prompted to newly log in to services and turn on multi-factor authentication—making for an almost invisible change from the user perspective.

 - We then also migrated all shared resources, such as on-premises servers, printers, scanners, and other devices.

-The end result was 2,500 users and a wide range of corporate resources, all moved to a wholly new environment—well-prepared for the eventual breakaway from the parent company and all that implies, including separate licensing and systems management.
+The project, which included a Windows, SQL rehost, SQL refactor and Linux migration, was completed on time, within budget, and resulted in 2,500 users and a wide range of corporate resources, all moved to a wholly new environment—well-prepared for the eventual breakaway from the parent company and all that implies, including separate licensing and systems management.

 IT delivery transformation

 Enterprise applications critical to the division—and soon standalone company—had been running in the parent company’s on-premise data centers.
 This was a perfect moment for modernization.